-One of the reasons Krissy is no longer onsite at Uptown Place is because two of the board members (Onelia Codrington and Bertrand Fonji) highly disliked her.
-From November 2023 – January 2024, Onelia and Bertrand secretly worked together to make the case for having Krissy removed from Uptown Place.
+One of the reasons Krissy is no longer onsite at Uptown Place is because Gabriel and two of the board members (Onelia Codrington and Bertrand Fonji) highly disliked her.
+From November 2023 – January 2024, Gabriel, Onelia, and Bertrand secretly worked together to make the case for having Krissy removed from Uptown Place.
 I, as the Board President at the time, was not aware that any of this was going on because I was intentionally excluded from all of the communications.
 They informed Dean Asher and Christy Ramon (the Don Asher leadership) that a majority of the Board wanted Krissy removed immediately – and I as the Board President was not included on any of the communications regarding this?

 Here are some direct quotes from some of the emails I received weeks later (when I first became aware of this) to give you an idea of how things went down: